-Times of uncertainty, like those we find ourselves in in the Spring of 2020, about what the future holds, bring stress on both the believer and the unbeliever.
+Times of uncertainty, like those we find ourselves in in the Spring of 2020, bring stress on both the believer and the unbeliever.
 For the one who believes in the Son, however, he knows that he has the assurance of God that he will share in His eternal life (1 John 5:11-13, John 6:47, Romans 8:38-39).
 So the Christ-follower does not share in the culture’s dread of sickness and death.

 Far from it.
 Often his attitude is something more like Paul’s expressed in Philippians 1:21-26: